Tags

 So while API collections form physical groups of APIs, tags form virtual groups of APIs.

 You can tag APIs in your own API collections and in any collections that you have been given Read/Write access to.
 You cannot tag or untag APIs that you only have Read-Only access to.
-Tags are not available in the free community organization.

 Tags are also the mechanism for applying things like security quality gates (SQGs) or customization rules to your APIs.
 When you define your customizations, you also define the tags that go with those.
 Then, to apply the SQGs or customization rules to your APIs, you tag each API with the corresponding tag.
-You can check which rule or SQG each tag applies
+You can check which rule or SQG each tag applies.

 The screenshot shows the tags in the tag category for customization rules.
 Each tag that applies a rule has a button that takes you to view the rules.